 - Meetings should be held outdoors, whilst maintaining the safe distance, or by telephone or video conferencing.
 Where meetings are held on site social distancing in accordance with Government Guidelines must be observed.
-The maximum number of people that can attend a meeting in the library is 8.
-Larger meetings can be held in the main club house at a time when it is closed to membership.
-Again tables and chairs to be arranged to enforce social distancing.
+The maximum number of people that can attend a meeting is 6.
+Tables and chairs to be arranged to enforce social distancing.
 Face coverings to be worn at all face to face meetings

 - Avoid sharing tools.
 If you must use tools which you know or believe may have been used by another person within the past 72 hours wash / sanitise the tool and your hands before and after use.

 - Operation of plant should be restricted to one identified person.
 Wash / sanitise hands before and after each use.